SectionHiker.com’s Gear of the Year 2019

 The Ether Light also comes with a stuff sack that can be used to inflate the sleeping pad, which is itself a revelation, compared to having to blow one up with your mouth.
 Sea-to-Summit also has a more durable flat valve that can be opened wide for very rapid deflation, something that virtually impossible with any of Therm-a-Rest NeoAir pads.
 Finally, the Ether Light comes with an optional pillow attachment system, which keeps the pillow on the pad all night and is a huge win for a side sleeper like me.

 That, in a nutshell, is why I love using the Sea-to-Summit Ether Light XT Insulated Sleeping Pad more than any other backpacking sleeping pad.
 You need to sleep well if you want to hike all day, for days at a time.
 The Ether Light XT makes it possible for me to sleep well night after night and has become an irreplaceable part of my backpacking sleep system.

-Disclosure: Sea-to-Summit provided the author with a pad for review earlier this year.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Sea-to-Summit provided the author with a pad for review earlier this year.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.